-My first Fabulous Females of 2019 are three women who make up #pelvicroar.
+My final Fabulous Females of this first series are three women who make up #pelvicroar.
 Myra, Elaine and Emma are a physio led collaboration intent on challenging any taboos surrounding pelvic health and making pelvic exercises as vital as brushing your teeth.
 Personally I love to combine the two!

 The importance of a strong pelvic floor is something any childbearing woman will be familiar with, but maintaining a healthy pelvic floor is vital for everyone, male and female and reaps benefits into midlife and beyond.